-Former US House Representative Matt Gaetz (FL) withdrew his name from consideration for attorney general on Tuesday in the face of considerable Republican opposition in the Senate and a lurking report from a House Ethics Committee investigation into sex trafficking allegations.
+Former US Representative Matt Gaetz (FL) withdrew his name from consideration for attorney general on Thursday in the face of considerable Republican opposition in the Senate and pending release of a report from a House Ethics Committee investigation into sex trafficking allegations.

 Citing meetings with members of the Senate and the uphill battle the nomination faced, Gaetz bowed out, stating that his “confirmation was becoming a distraction to the critical work of the Trump/Vance transition.”